thespacedyevest/cursor-in-browser-unraid/README.md

 arfodublo/cursor-in-browser:1.2.0
 ```

-### **• Important note :**
+### **• Important notes :**

-Some buttons are not directly clickable in the UI. **Log in** button is part of those, to use these buttons you will need to copy the link (right click on them then copy) and open them in a new tab.
+1. Some buttons are not directly clickable in the UI. **Log in** button is part of those, to use these buttons you will need to copy the link (right click on them then copy) and open them in a new tab.
 Then follow the log in procedure on Cursor official web site in this **Log in** button example.

+2. If you closed Cursor you will be redirected to a black screen.
+To reopen Cursor right click on this screen a menu will appear with Cursor icon and name.
+You can simply click on it to open it back.

 ### **• Environment Variables :**